11 Must-Have Features in a Theme Park Ticketing System

 5: Capacity Management

-With all the various ticketing options available, you need to ensure that you can manage the influx of visitors to your venue.
+With all the various ticketing options available, you must ensure you can manage the influx of visitors to your venue.
 This is why you need a theme park ticketing system that comes with real-time capacity management.

 6: Theme Park Turnstiles